rezapop/jekyll-now/_posts/2017-07-09-GenerativAdeversialNetworks.md

 The main advantage of a generative model over discriminative models is the ability to generate samples from the distribution (supposing that the generative model is able to perfectly model the distribution).
 So while discriminative models are simpler to train, and typically performs better on most supervised tasks, generative models are more expressive as it approximates the true data distribution.

-Below, we discuss a framework that uses neural networks to construct a generative model.
-Neural networks have been shown to perform spectacularly as discriminative models, usually in a classification setting where the inputs are high dimensional.
-GAN is a method that takes advantage of the performance of neural networks as discriminative models to aid in the training of a generative neural network.

 for theory of GANs go to [UBCCourse](http://wiki.ubc.ca/Course:CPSC522/Generative_Adversarial_Networks)